AlessandroMinoccheri/find-css-id/README.md

 find-css-id
 ===========

-a npm package to find css id inside your project
+a npm package to find css id inside your html and css files

 https://www.npmjs.org/package/find-css-id